Table of Contents

 Disadvantages of a private limited company

-Documents required to register a private limited company
+Documents required to register such a company

 The documents required for a private limited company are: